oluwatobi-roie/BAO_CodeChallenge/README.md

 aws s3 cp template.yaml s3://InvalidSubscribers/
 ```
 > Replace the bucket name *(InvalidSubscribers)* with yours
+> in addition modify the code path ini template.yaml file to reflect the path to the zip file of the python code that can be gotten from this repository

 #### Step 2: Create the CloudFormation Stack
 1. **Deploy the stack using the AWS CLI:**